curioustechizen/fragment-state-save-restore-deep-dive/README.md

 Recipe
 ----
-Based on these learnings, the suggested recipe for saving/restoring state when it comes to `Fragment`s is:
+Based on these learnings, I recommend to split up the "retrieve saved state and apply it to views" process that you normally follow in `onCreateView` into two steps.
+The suggested recipe for saving/restoring state when it comes to `Fragment`s is:
   - Retrieve state in `onCreate`.
 Save the retrieved state in a member variable
   - In `onCreateView`, after inflating your layout, finding your views etc, then restore the state of the views using the state you retrieve in `onCreate`
   - In `onSaveInstanceState`, if the views are present, then ask the views for their saved state (by calling the view's `onSaveInstanceState` for example).
 Save this in the `ouState` parameter.